Pak women team beat West Indies by 34 runs in second ODI

 Diana ripped through the West Indies top-order and returned figures of four for 34 in 10 overs as Pakistan bowlers delivered a commanding performance to ensure the defence of the 241-run target, said the information made available by the Pakistan Cricket Board here.

-Pak women team beat West Indies by 34 runs in second ODI
+Pakistan women win by 34 runs